observablehq/plot/README.md

 * *deviation* - the standard deviation
 * *variance* - the variance per [Welford’s algorithm](https://en.wikipedia.org/wiki/Algorithms_for_calculating_variance#Welford's_online_algorithm)
 * a function - passed the array of values for each group
-* an object with a *reduce* method - passed the index for each group, and all values
+* an object with a *reduce* method, an optionally a *scope*

+In the last case, the *reduce* method is repeatedly passed two arguments: the index for each group (an array of integers), and the input channel’s array of values; it must then return the corresponding aggregate value for the group.
+If the reducer object’s *scope* is “data”, then the *reduce* method is first invoked for the full data; the return value of the *reduce* method is then made available as a third argument.
+Similarly if the *scope* is “facet”, then the *reduce* method is invoked for each facet, and the resulting reduce value is made available while reducing the facet’s groups.
+(This optional *scope* is used by the *proportion* and *proportion-facet* reducers.)

 Most aggregation methods require binding the output channel to an input channel; for example, if you want the **y** output channel to be a *sum* (not merely a count), there should be a corresponding **y** input channel specifying which values to sum.
 If there is not, *sum* will be equivalent to *count*.